 These annual scholarships and cash awards, made possible through generous contributions from PR/J alumni, are granted to encourage excellence on the part of students in the public relations/journalism program.
-Selection of the awardees is made by the PR/J faculty and the co-executive directors of the RSI.
+Selection of the awardees is made by the PR/J faculty.